-It buys retail propane from about 25 propane producers and suppliers across Canada, California, Kansas and Texas typically under multi-year contracts based on industry posted prices at the time of delivery.
+It buys retail propane from about 50 propane producers and suppliers across Canada, California, Kansas and Texas typically under multi-year contracts based on industry posted prices at the time of delivery.
 Some contracts allow monthly supply volumes to go up or down based on changing demand requirements.
-The current contracts end in 2021 and 2022.
+The current contracts end in 2021 to 2024.
 New supply contracts are negotiated in the ordinary course of business and typically range from a term of one to three years.
-Five companies supply an aggregate of 63% of its annual propane needs:
+Five companies supply an aggregate of 60% of its annual propane needs:

 - " Plains Midstream Canada ULC

 - " Gibson Energy Infrastructure

-- " Gibson Gas Liquids Partnership

-- " Shell Trading (US) Company

 - " Chevron Products Company, a division of Chevron USA Inc.

+- " PBF Holding Company LLC

+- " California Resources Corporation